Yelp/mrjob/docs/guides/cloud-opts.rst

     terminate it as soon as your job finishes.
 This acts as an additional safeguard, as well as affecting :ref:`cluster-pooling` on EMR.

+    .. versionchanged:: 0.6.5

+       EMR's idle termination script is more robust against :command:`sudo shutdown -h now` being ignored, and logs the script's stdout and stderr to
+       ``/var/log/bootstrap-actions/mrjob-idle-termination.log``.

     .. versionchanged:: 0.6.3

        Uses Dataproc's built-in cluster termination feature rather than